BorjaGomezSolorzano/Metatrader-Bridge/README.md

 ## Methods implemented.

 1. Open Order.
 Opens an order for an instrument
 2. Close Order.
-Closes an order based on the ticket id
+Closes Partially or Totally an order based on the ticket id
 3. Opened Orders.
 Get the opened orders info.
 4. Equity.
 Get the trading account equity
 5. Prices.
 Get the close bar prices based on the position (0 is the current bar).